Wedge (golf): Ultra lob wedge

 An ultra lob wedge is a specialization of the lob wedge with an extremely high loft, as high as 70°.
 Synonyms are generally marketing terms and include the "flop wedge" and "final wedge".
 When included in a club set, it generally has the highest loft of the set.
 It is used for specialized, extremely high-angle shots such as from the "lip" of a bunker.
 This wedge is generally made by specialty companies, and some argue that their purpose is redundant, as a regular lob wedge can be "opened" for extra loft in situations calling for such a high launch angle.
 However, these shots are very tricky to make as they require substantial changes to a player's normal swing mechanics.

+Other types of wedge

+A less common type is the water wedge or water iron for play out of shallow water lies.